 ARTISTS: JESS JOHNSON, ANNA KRISTENSEN, TESSA ZETTEL AND KARL KHOE, THE SLOW ART COLLECTIVE AND MARCIN WOJCIK.
 CURATORS: MARCEL COOPER AND BRONWYN BAILEY-CHARTERIS

-Bellowing Echoes takes a piece of Melbourne folklore and uses it as a provocation and a point of exchange between artists who draw on the personal, the political and the relational.
-The project forms part of the 2012 Next Wave Festival and Gertrude Contemporary’s Emerging Curators Program.
+Bellowing Echoes took a piece of Melbourne folklore and used it as a provocation and a point of exchange between artists who draw on the personal, the political and the relational.
+The project formed part of the 2012 Next Wave Festival and Gertrude Contemporary’s Emerging Curators Program.
 Presented by Next Wave in partnership with Gertrude Contemporary, this program provides professional development opportunities for emerging curators, and supports emerging artists in the production, presentation and publication of new work in a significant public context.
 Involving a formal mentorship with staff at Gertrude Contemporary that covers both the conceptual and practical development of an ambitious exhibition for the Next Wave Festival, the Emerging Curator’s Program enables new artistic viewpoints and curatorial positions to be realised.

 Also featured in the exhibition is new work by Slow Art Collective (Tony Damas, Chaco Kato, Ash Keating and Dylan Martorell), Jess Johnson and Tessa Zettel and Karl Khoe.
 In addition to the exhibition, Bellowing Echoes also features a publication as well as a one night only live event.

 The take-home limited edition publication entitled the 2012 Port Phillip Gazette is based on the original 1838 version by George Arden, the young entrepreneur and poet of early Melbourne.
-Working alongside designers Naasicaa Larsen and Geoff Riding from Copy Boy, the Newspaper is remade with stories that further the Bellowing Echoes’ futile, heroic, absurd and urgent responses of Australian communities to landscape.
+Working alongside designers Naasicaa Larsen and Geoff Riding from Copy Boy, the Newspaper was remade with stories that further the Bellowing Echoes’ futile, heroic, absurd and urgent responses of Australian communities to landscape.
 Released as three editions through the duration of the exhibition, the publication features work by Bindi Cole, The Holy Trinity Collective, Kirsty Hulm, Sam Icklow, Laith McGregor, Sonja Rumyantseva, Carl Scrase, Hanna Tai and Annie Wu.
 The 2012 gazette pays homage to Melbourne’s literary past and celebrates its current status as a UNESCO City of Literature.

 Festival media contact: Annette Vieusseux, Next Wave Publicist: 0414 306 949 / email@example.com